ishh97/S47_Ishita_Capstone_Sparkl/README.md

 Watchlist manager: Keep track of movies and series you want to watch.

 Built-in blog: Share your thoughts, experiences, and memories with text and photos.

+## Daily Plan

+Day 1:- Intialising GitHub Repository, adding README file for a brief introduction to the Project.

+Day 2:- Learning how to connect different applications to my app.

+Day 3:- Creating a basic UI for my application.